reverentgeek/blog/src/site/a-note-of-encouragement.md

 ---
 title: "A Note of Encouragement"
-featured_image: /content/images/2019/10/hey-buddy-1.png
+feature_image: /content/images/2019/10/hey-buddy-1.png
-description: "I set up a new computer for my son, and also created something special for him to find 😊"
+description: "Earlier this year, I set up a new computer for my son.
+In the process, I created an \"Easter Egg\" for him to find.
+I left a note on the…"
 date: 2019-10-23
 tags: posts
 slug: a-note-of-encouragement